Egg Wash for Baking

 What is an Egg Wash?

-In baking, many recipes call for an egg wash to be brushed on the baked good before it goes into the oven.
+In baking, many recipes call for an egg wash to be brushed on the baked good before it bakes.
 The purpose of this is to give the final product a golden brown color that is slightly shiny.

-This is purely for aesthetic purposes and does not really affect the final flavor of the baked good.
+This is purely for aesthetic purposes and does not effect the final flavor of the baked good.
 Egg washes make the final product look more professional and appetizing.

 How to Make an Egg Wash

-An egg wash is made simply by whisking together an egg with about a tablespoon of water.
-Most bakers don’t actually measure the amount of water that is whisked in, they just eyeball it until it looks like it is the right consistency.
+An egg wash is made simply by whisking together an egg with about one tablespoon of water.
+Most bakers don’t actually measure the amount of water that is whisked in.
+They simply eyeball it until it looks like it is the right consistency.

-You want to make sure that the egg white and yolk are completely incorporated and thin enough to easily brush on your dough with a pastry brush.
+Make sure that the egg white and yolk are completely incorporated and thin enough to easily brush with a pastry brush.
+I recommend using a small whisk or fork.

 What is it Used on?

-Typically egg washes are used on pastries, like a danish or pie crust, or on enriched bread, like soft dinner rolls or sandwich bread.
-It is also sometimes used as a barrier on a pie crust before the filling goes in to help prevent a soggy bottom.
+Typically egg washes are used on pastries like a danish or pie crust or on enriched breads like dinner rolls or sandwich bread.
+It is also sometimes used as a barrier on pie crust before the filling goes in to help prevent a soggy bottom.

 The main purpose of brushing the egg on your baked good before baking is appearance.
-If you see it in a recipe, it is almost always optional and will not affect the final texture or flavor of your baked good- only the appearance.
+If you see it in a recipe, it is almost always optional.
+It will not effect the final texture or flavor of your baked good – only the appearance.

-If you look at a baked good side by side with and without an egg wash, the one that did not get brushed before baking will look more dull or rustic.
+If you compare a baked good with a wash and one without, you will notice that the one without will look more dull or rustic.
 The one that did get brushed will have a brighter golden color.
 It tends to look a bit more professional.

 TIP: Make sure that the consistency of the egg wash is fluid before brushing it on the baked good.
 If there are clumps of yolk that did not get incorporated fully in with the white, it can leave a blotchy look to your final product.